tonioloewald/bindinator.js/README.md

 # Bind-O-Matic

+The index page is a skeletal [demo page](https://cdn.rawgit.com/tonioloewald/Bind-O-Matic.js/master/) with a link to the unit tests.
-**Note**: right now the index page is just [unit tests](https://cdn.rawgit.com/tonioloewald/Bind-O-Matic.js/master/).
-Ultimately my plan is to provide a demo page, and a literate programming environment with documentation, examples, and tutorials.
+Ultimately my plan is to flesh out the demo page, incluing a literate programming environment with documentation, examples, and tutorials.

 ## A Virtuous Circle for Web Development